 The Transformation in OSHA Standards

-In a significant shift, OSHA revised its fixed ladder regulations under the Occupational Health and Safety Standards, Subpart D, Standard 1910.28.
-The most impactful change involves phasing out cages on fixed ladders.
-The updated regulations now necessitate a personal fall arrest system (PFAS) or ladder safety system for ladders over 24 ft.
-For multi-section ladders exceeding this height, platforms or rest points are required.
-Fixed ladders without cages must have a rest platform every 150 feet at least.
+In a significant regulatory update, OSHA revised its requirements for fixed ladders under the Occupational Health and Safety Standards, Subpart D, Standard 1910.28.
+One of the most notable changes is the gradual elimination of safety cages on fixed ladders.
+According to the updated regulations, a personal fall arrest system (PFAS) or a ladder safety system is now mandatory for fixed ladders exceeding 24 feet.

 Guidelines for Ensuring Compliance